Accounting for Natural Disasters: Impairment, Insurance, and More

 Evaluating Conditions and Events That Can Trigger Substantial Doubt

 So what are the different conditions and events management should keep in mind when assessing for going concern?
-First and foremost, it’s important to remember that management is basing the assessment on the conditions and events relevant, known, and reasonably knowable.
+First and foremost, it’s important to remember management is basing the assessment on the conditions and events relevant, known, and reasonably knowable.

 As for that last term – reasonably knowable – it’s a concept the FASB added to the guidance, essentially saying management needs to make a concerted effort to identify conditions or events without undue costs or effort.
 That said, substantial doubt evaluation generally falls into four different categories.